colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Automatic cleaning is optional and not necessary, but recommended in cases with frequently changing tags and keys or infrequent tag cleaning.
  - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
    For high-latency networks it may even improve performance.
+Use the [Magento Cache Benchmark](https://github.com/colinmollenhour/magento-cache-benchmark) to analyze your real-world compression performance and test your system's performance with different compression libraries.
+   - gzip - Slowest but highest compression.
 Most likely you will not want to use above level 1 compression.
-Use the [Magento Cache Benchmark](https://github.com/colinmollenhour/magento-cache-benchmark) to analyze your real-world performance and test your system's gz performance with different compression levels.
+   - lzf - Fastest compress, fast decompress.
+Install: `sudo pecl install lzf`
+   - snappy - Fastest decompress, fast compress.
+Download and install: [snappy](http://code.google.com/p/snappy/) and [php-snappy](http://code.google.com/p/php-snappy/)
  - Monitor your redis cache statistics with my modified [munin plugin](https://gist.github.com/1177716).

 ## Release Notes